SEEN88/docker-templates/README.md

 **Description**

-unRAID Docker Templates for Docker images that I have pulled from Docker Hub
+unRAID Docker Templates for Docker images that I have not been able to find in Community Apps

 **Usage**